Azure/azure-rest-api-specs/specification/cosmosdbmongoclusters/resource-manager/readme.md

 ### Basic Information

-These are the global settings for the cosmosdbmongocluster.
+These are the global settings for the mongocluster.

 ```yaml
 openapi-type: arm